Mihal Grameno: Uprising against the Ottomans

+Political and Literary career

 In 1909 Grameno founded in Korçë the Orthodox League (or Alliance) (Lidhja Ortodokse) and served as editor of its periodical with the same name during 1909–1910.
 In 1910 the organization proclaimed the establishment of an independent Albanian church, and was unrecognized by the Ottoman Empire and Patriarchate of Constantinople.
 Grameno was arrested in 1910 by Ottoman authorities for his work with the newspaper Bashkimi i Kombit.

 During the upheavals of 1911, Grameno traveled as a go between for Albanian revolutionaries in Albanian inhabited lands and leaders of the Albanian national movement in Istanbul to coordinate armed activities against the Ottoman Empire and secure a separation of Albanian lands from the Ottoman state.